thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 http://rextester.com/l/postgresql_online_compiler

-In the resources for this class, you should a "customer_order.sql" file which can be opened with any text editor.
-Inside you will see some SQL commands to create and populate the CUSTOMER_ORDER table and then SELECT all the records from it.
+In the resources for this class, you should find a "customer_order.sql" file which can be opened with any text editor.
+Inside you will see some SQL commands to create and populate a `CUSTOMER_ORDER` table and then SELECT all the records from it.
 Copy/Paste the contents to Rextester and the click the "Run it (F8)" button.

-Notice it will create the table and populate it in the background, and the final SELECT query will execute and display the results.
+Notice it will create the table and populate it, and the final SELECT query will execute and display the results.
 Note that the table is not persisted after the operation finishes, so you will need to precede each SELECT exercise with this table creation and population before your SELECT.

 ## 5.1 PARTITION BY